JaydonFernandes/GroceryCoKiosk/README.md

 Apple
 Banana
 ```
-An example file path being placed in as a command line argument;
+Example file path being placed in as a command line argument;
 ```json
 {
   "profiles": {